Barkus History, Family Crest & Coats of Arms

 The surname Barkus was first found in Cumberland and Durham, where they held a family seat from ancient times.

-Important Dates for the Barkus family
+Early History of the Barkus family

 This web page shows only a small excerpt of our Barkus research.
 Another 80 words (6 lines of text) covering the years 1500, 1894, 1554, 1626, 1598, 1601, 1593 and 1662 are included under the topic Early Barkus History in all our PDF Extended History products and printed products wherever possible.